rconradharris/rconradharris.github.com/_posts/2012-11-29-a-todo-list-workflow.markdown

     - Finished this one

-Rather than having to type this out each day, I've chosen to automate this part as well:
+Rather than having to type this out each day, I've automated this part as
+well:

     nmap ,nd :r! date +"\%Y-\%m-\%d"<CR>$"="\nPENDING\n\n\n\nDONE\n\n"<CR>pjjj"="- "<CR>pA